unazed/python-micro--optimizations/README.md

 a handful of optimizations, tricks and cool things i've learned while doing python

-Just so you know, this only exists for the people that want to micro-optimize code and have the consequence of possibly more unreadable, unmanageable and possibly incompatible code.
+This exists for the people that want to micro-optimize code and have the consequence of possibly more unreadable, unmanageable and possibly incompatible code.

 # return statements in single else clauses at the end of functions